solid/solid-spec/README.md

 #### Globbing (inlining on GET)

 We have found that in some cases, using the existing LDP features was not enough.
 For instace, to optimize certain applications we needed to aggregate all resources from a container and retrieve them with a single GET operation.
 We implemented this feature on the servers and decided to call it "globbing".
-Simiar to UNIX shell globbing, doing a GET on any URI which ends with a * will return an aggregate of all the resources that match the indicated pattern.
+Similar to UNIX shell globbing, doing a GET on any URI which ends with a * will return an aggregate of all the resources that match the indicated pattern.
 For instance, if one would like to fetch all resources of a container in one request, they could do a GET on https://example.org/data/*.
 The aggregation process is not recursive, therefore it will not apply to children containers.

 #### HTTP PUT to create